brklyn8900/learnkoinos/docs/M3/2_download-node.md

 # Step 1: Clone the Repo

-## For Linux Mac & Windows
+## For Linux, Mac & Windows Command Line
-Clone the repo into the directory of your choice using the following command:
+Clone the repo into the directory of your choice using `git` and the following command:
 ```
 git clone --recursive https://github.com/koinos/koinos.git
 ```